 The above is by no means an analysis across these three examples, but it shows a clear need for a different Model Distributor in each case, to avoid taking the first distributor to say yes, or never finding some ‘best practice’ unicorn.
 There will of course be many common areas of ‘what good looks like’ across the world, but you must define your own Model Distributor.

-What are the principals of a Model Distributor?
+What are the principles of a Model Distributor?

 To assist with your Model Distributor development, you should consider the following: